dfki-ric-underactuated-lab/skidy/README.md

 WEE: [0,0,0,0,0,0]
 ```

 Define symbolic generalized vectors (q, qd, q2d) and the time varying wrench on the end-effector link (WEE).
-Where the generalized vectors are list of length n and the wrench is a list of length 6 with symbolic values.
+Where the generalized vectors are list of length n and the wrench is a list of length 6 with symbolic values e.g.: `[Mx,My,Mz,Fx,Fy,Fz]`.

 #### 2.1.2.
 Code generation using YAML